Table of Contents

 Do you still have a second mobile phone at your disposal?
 For example, one from your work, your partner’s, or an old one lying around?
 Then you can also use that mobile phone to scan the QR code or enter it manually.

-Advantage: you are back up and running quickly.
-And it is very practical if you want to log in.
-Just take one of the nearby mobile phones that are nearby!
+Advantage: You are back up and running quickly.
+And it is very practical if you want to log in—just grab whichever phone is nearby!

 Write the code down the good old-fashioned way with pen and paper!

-Advantage: you don’t need a printer or a second mobile phone, and it’s 100% secure.
-Tip: double-check whether you have written the code down correctly, and make sure you can read your handwriting!
+Tip: Double-check whether you have written the code down correctly, and make sure you can read your handwriting!

-Disadvantage: some websites only display the QR code.
+Disadvantage: Some websites only display the QR code.
 You cannot write those down.
-Fortunately, more and more websites show both versions: QR & secret code.
+Fortunately, more and more websites show both versions: QR and secret code.

 When you turn it off, you will be asked for the code generated on your mobile, just like when you log in.
 After this, you can re-activate it and make the backup using the options mentioned above.

-Transfer Google Authenticator to a new phone (Android only)
+Transfer Google Authenticator to a New Phone (Android)

-For Android users, there is a new method to transfer all your 2FA codes to a new phone.
-This is a great and convenient feature that will save you a lot of time because it will transfer all your codes all at once.
+For Android users, there’s a built-in method to transfer all your 2FA codes to a new phone.
+This is a great and convenient feature that will save you a lot of time because it transfers all your codes at once.

-How does it work?
-The app can generate a special QR-code containing all the 2FA backup codes you choose to transfer.
-Once you scan this QR-code on the new Android phone, the codes will be moved over.
+How does the manual transfer work?
+The app generates a special QR code containing all the 2FA backup codes you choose to transfer.
+Once you scan this QR code on the new Android phone, the codes will be moved over.

 - First, download the Google Authenticator app on your new phone.